Manage Care

 - Equitable Health Toolkit – Washington Chapter of the American Academy of Pediatrics.

-- Family-Centered and Equitable Care Approaches – American Academy of Pediatrics.
+- Patient- and Family-Centered Care and the Pediatrician’s Role – American Academy of Pediatrics

 - Get to Know Bright Futures Guidelines and Core Tools – Bright Futures.